Waring Gardens: Description

-The proclaimation plaque is located in the Gardens.
+The proclamation plaque is located in the Gardens.

 Significance

 The Waring Gardens has been assessed as worthy of heritage status according to the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Waring Gardens are significant for their past and present use as a passive recreation area adjacent to Cressy Street, the main street of Deniliquin, the location of significant memorials and the efforts of Town Clerk, Mr. John Waring to have the area developed.
 It is shaded by exotic and native trees and shrubs.
 The gardens are an essential part of the town and used and appreciated by townspeople and visitors each day.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The gardens are named after Mr John Waring, former Deniliquiun town clerk, who was instrumental in the establishment of the garden and retention of the lagoon system through the town.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The gardens provide the focal point for the heritage conservation area of the town.
 Located adjacent to the CBD, it provides picturesque vistas though the CBD and is the crowning feature of the urban area in south Deniliquin.

 The place is ihas strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The garden house many monuments and structures which enable the visitor to identify the people, events and social occasions which have helped to shape Deniliquin.
 Within or adjacent to the gardens are the Cenotaph, St Pauls church and Sunday school, the three muses, the CWA rooms all of which are considered as being individual items in their own right.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The gardens house many monuments and structure which could be used to define the activities, events and people that were important in shaping Deniliquin.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 The gardens are a rare feature in the town, due to the lagoon, the close proximity to the CBD and the structure and form of the gardens within the town's heritage conservation area.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.